 PJ Caposey: Biography

-Personally, PJ was acknowledged by winning the Illinois Principal’s Association/Horace Mann Partners in Education Award and IPA Principal of the Year for NW Illinois.
-Additionally, Mr. Caposey personally has been selected as an Award of Merit winner by the Those Who Excel program sponsored by the Illinois State Board of Education, was honored as one of the nation’s top young educators when announced as an Honoree for the ASCD Outstanding Young Educator Award, has been named an ASCD Emerging Leader.
-PJ was named one of 25 Superintendents to watch nationally by NSPRA and won the INSPRA Distinguished Service Award of Excellence in 2016 as well as being named to the 40 Leaders under 40 cohort in the NW part of Illinois.
-More importantly, Oregon High School was named one of the nation’s top high schools by US News and World Report in 2012 and one of the top 2000 high schools in the country by Newsweek in 2013.
-Meridian has also been named a District of Distinction by District Administration magazine and is home to 1 of 20 schools in the nation named a School of Opportunity.
+Personally, PJ was acknowledged by winning the Illinois Principal's Association/Horace Mann Partners in Education Award and IPA Principal of the Year for NW Illinois.
+Additionally, Mr. Caposey personally has been selected as an Award of Merit winner by the Those Who Excel program sponsored by the Illinois State Board of Education, was honored as one of the nation's top young educators when announced as an Honoree for the ASCD Outstanding Young Educator Award, has been named an ASCD Emerging Leader.
+PJ was named one of 25 Superintendents to watch nationally by NSPRA, won the INSPRA Distinguished Service Award of Excellence, and was named Eastern Illinois University's Distinguished Alumnus in Education in 2016, as well as being named to the 40 Leaders under 40 cohort in the NW part of Illinois.
+More importantly, Oregon High School was named one of the nation's top high schools by US News and World Report in 2012 and one of the top 2000 high schools in the country by Newsweek in 2013.
+Meridian has also been named a District of Distinction by District Administration magazine, been awarded a Silver Recognition by US News and World Report, and is home to 1 of 20 schools in the nation named a School of Opportunity.
+All of these honors were firsts under PJ's leadership.

 PJ recently earned his Doctoral degree through Western Illinois University and continues to write and guest blog for many websites such as Huffington Post, Eye on Education, ASCD, Edutopia, My Town Tutors, and Test Soup.
-PJ has also penned two books – his most recent co-authored with Todd Whitaker – named Building a Culture of Support: Strategies for School Leaders and Teach Smart: 11 Learner-Centered Strategies to Ensure Student Success.
-In addition, Mr. Caposey also serves as an adjunct professor for Aurora University within their educational leadership department and a principal coach for the Illinois Principals’ Association.
+PJ has also penned four books – his most recent co-authored with Nick Polyak and Mike Lubelfeld.
+In addition, Mr. Caposey also serves as an adjunct professor for Aurora University within their educational leadership department and a principal coach for the Illinois Principals' Association.

 PJ is a sought after presenter, consultant, and professional development provider and has spoken at many local, state, and national conferences.
 A short list of those entities which PJ has presented on behalf of include: ASCD, Illinois Principal's Association, National Rural Educators Association, AdvancEd, and many others.
 PJ also enjoys the opportunity to work in different consultative capacities for schools and other organizations.